SEASIDE $18 (sweet)

 Bacardi Blanca, Midori, pineapple and fresh kiwi fruit

-Hendricks goblet, Mandarin Napoleon, fresh cucumber and citrus
+Hendricks goblet, St Germain, fresh cucumber and citrus

 In its original guise, it was simply known as the ‘Whiskey Cocktail’ – under the definition of a cocktail, made public in 1806 in The Balance and Colombian Repository, as ‘spirits of any kind, bitters, sugar and water’